Dansby Swanson Preview, Player Props: Cubs vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is second in the league with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks second in the league.

-- The Braves have a 4.14 team ERA that ranks 14th across all MLB pitching staffs.
+- The Braves' 4.13 team ERA ranks 14th across all league pitching staffs.

-- Braves pitchers combine to give up 180 home runs (1.1 per game), the 10th-fewest in the league.

-- Vines (1-0) pitches for the Braves to make his second start of the season.
+- Smith-Shawver gets the call to start for the Braves, his first of the season.

-- The right-hander last appeared in relief on Friday, when he tossed 3 1/3 innings against the Washington Nationals, allowing three earned runs while giving up three hits.
+- The 20-year-old right-hander makes his season debut and his first appearance in more than a year.

 © 2023 Data Skrive.
 All rights reserved.